smarr/ReBenchDB/README.md

 ReBenchDB is designed to

-- [x] record benchmark measurements
+- record and store benchmark measurements
-- [-] information about the environment in which the benchmarks were executed
+- track information about the environment in which the benchmarks were executed
-- [-] enable performance tracking over time
+- enable performance tracking over time
-- [x] enable performance comparison of experiments
+- enable performance comparison of experiments

-- [-] supports custom reports and performance analyses
+### Features

+ - compare performance between specific commits
+   - show aggregated results on an overview plot
+   - give summary statistics
+   - show per-benchmark details
+     - a plot that allows to judge noise
+     - a plot with per-iteration data
+     - a plot of previous results
+     - various metrics and the command line
+     - profiling information
+   - compare performance across different executors
+ - per-project timeline view
-- [-] enables data export
+ - per-project data inventory and data export

-(Things marked with [x] are already finished, or partially finished [-])

 ## Non-Goals